Spin excitation continuum to topological magnon crossover and thermal Hall conductivity in Kitaev magnets: Introduction

 In general, we find distinctive finite temperature crossover behaviors in the dynamical spin structure factor near the magnetic field where a zero temperature transition from a spin liquid to the field-polarized state is seen in the quantum model.
 When a field-induced intermediate spin liquid (or a putative spin liquid) is present in the quantum model, we see redistribution of spectral weight in the dynamical spin structure factor.
 We then compute thermal Hall conductivity in the field polarized state using the linear spin wave theory and investigate its evolution near the phase boundary to a spin liquid regime.
-It is found that there exists significant non-linear effect in the magnon spectrum in the crossover region.
+It is found that there exists significant non-linear effects in the magnon spectrum in the crossover region.
 Details of these crossover behaviors and thermal Hall conductivity are discussed in the main text.

 The rest of the paper is organized as follows.
 In Sec. \ref{sec:methods}, we present the model and a description of the numerical methods used.
 Sections \ref{sec:kitaev} and \ref{sec:KGGp} presents the dynamical structure factor and thermal Hall conductivity results for the pure Kitaev and $K\Gamma\Gamma'$ models, respectively.
+Sec. \ref{sec:fielddep} presents the magnetic field dependence of the thermal Hall conductivity for all three models.
 Lastly, Sec. \ref{sec:discussion} discusses the key findings of this work and provides a future outlook.